tinganho/l10ns/README.md

 Translate dynamic text

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-trinity`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-translate`

 Then add this line to your project's `grunt.js` gruntfile: